rwaldron/johnny-five/docs/servo-animation-leg.md

 ##### Servos on pins 9, 10, 11

-Basic example with servos connected to pins 9, 10, and 11.
+Servos connected to pins 9, 10, and 11.
 Requires servos on pins that support PWM (usually denoted by ~).

 ![docs/breadboard/servo-three.png](breadboard/servo-three.png)<br>